LucaCorvitto/Relational-Graph-Pokedex/README.md

 * Extract information directly from the query, to understand what the user is asking and plot the right graph (Take pokemon names, types, relationships etc)
 * Extract information from the rag output, building a graph in any case
 * Change the workflow of the application, from deciding if perform rag or cypher rag to perform both with graph traversal
+* Add a graph traversal algorithm like PPR (how to personalize weights?) to reach linked nodes and enlarge the information extracted.
 ##### How to do it
 Let the model do a cypher query outputting a list of names/types and then visualize graphs with additional functions.
 * visualize a graph based on the pokemon listed in the output, to do so analyze the values of the keys